MaddyGuthridge/COMP3891/Concepts/architecture.md

-An architecture usually refers to the instruction set used by a CPU.
+An architecture usually refers to the instruction set used by a [[CPU]].

 ## [[MIPS]]
 The one targeted by [[os-161]], and emulated by [[sys-161]].
 Not widely used anymore.